-Have just finished watching the boxed set of this iconic 1970s TV drama which follows the experiences of the Ashton family in Liverpool during the period 1938-1945.
-Despite being set in Liverpool, there are not many Scouse accents, but neither are there any token ‘ethnic’ minorities in this city which has since been rebranded as one of the centres of the Slave Trade and which Wikipedia now claims to be home to the oldest Black African and Chinese communities.
+Have just finished watching the boxed set of this iconic 1970s TV drama.
+Which follows the experiences of the Ashton family in Liverpool during the period 1938-1945.
+Despite being set in Liverpool, there are not many Scouse accents.
+But neither are there any token ‘ethnic’ minorities in this city.
+Which has since been rebranded as one of the centres of the Slave Trade.
+And Wikipedia now claims to be home to the oldest Black African and Chinese communities.

-Episodes 52-58 are recorded in black and white rather than colour, due to industrial action by members of the recording crew – a taste of how things were in the 1970s when trade unions still held sway.
-I was no lover of trade unions at the time but we could certainly do with more of them now as many workers are on low pay, short-term contracts with no benefits like final salary pensions or sick pay, and no job security.
-Who would have predicted we would end up in the 21st century regressing to pre-WW1 working practices.
+Episodes 52-58 are recorded in black and white rather than colour.
+Due to industrial action by members of the recording crew.
+A taste of how things were in the 1970s when trade unions still held sway.
+I was no lover of trade unions at the time but we could certainly do with more of them.
+Now many workers are on low-pay, short-term contracts with no benefits like final salary pensions or sick pay, and no job security.
+Who would have predicted we would end up in the 21st century regressing to pre-WW1 working practices?
 This is not what our people fought and died for in two world wars.

-One of the last episodes shows Edwin Ashton in post-war Germany investigating his son’s death while working with the ‘resistance’ to alleviate the dire conditions of ordinary German people.
-It is really quite poignant as Edwin realises that we have been fighting people much like ourselves, who have been suffering just like us, because someone decided it was a good idea to go to war.
-We fought two wars against our fellow Europeans only to allow our country to then be invaded by those of a totally alien culture.
+One of the last episodes shows Edwin Ashton in post-war Germany investigating his son’s death.
+While working with the ‘resistance’ to alleviate the dire conditions of ordinary German people.
+It is really quite poignant as Edwin realises that we have been fighting people much like ourselves.
+Who have been suffering just like us because someone decided it was a good idea to go to war.
+We fought two wars against our fellow Europeans only to allow our country to be invaded by those of a totally alien culture.